Kong/docs.konghq.com/app/_src/gateway/install/docker/index.md

 ## Running Kong in read-only mode

-Starting with version 3.2.0 of {{site.base_gateway}} it is possible to run the container in read-only mode.
+Starting with {{site.base_gateway}} 3.2.0, you can run the container in read-only mode.
 To do so, mount a Docker volume to the locations where Kong needs to write data.
-The default configuration requires write access to `/tmp` and to the prefix path, as provided by the following example:
+The default configuration requires write access to `/tmp` and to the prefix path:

 {% navtabs_ee codeblock %}
 {% navtab Kong Gateway %}